Joe Walton (footballer, born 1881)

 Joseph Walton (8 January 1881 – 1962) was an English professional footballer who played for Preston North End, Tottenham Hotspur, Sheffield United and Stalybridge Celtic.

-Football career
+Career

-Walton began his career at Preston North End, between 1901-02 he made 25 League appearances and scored four goals.
-The outside right joined Tottenham Hotspur in 1908 where he played in a further 28 matches and scored on two occasions in all competitions.
+Walton began his career at Preston North End, between 1901 and 1902 he made 25 League appearances and scored four goals.
+The outside right joined Tottenham Hotspur in May 1903.
+His debut occurred on 1 September 1903 in the London League against Woolwich Arsenal.
+He played a total of 218 times, scoring 51 goals including 28 Football league matches and scored on two goals in Tottenham debut in the football league.
 Walton signed for Sheffield United in 1909 and went on to score five goals in 60 League matches.
 After leaving Bramall Lane he joined Stalybridge Celtic where he ended his senior career.